Mikhail-Vaganov/gsoc_2019_allpix_squared/src/README.md

 The first one is the number of events that should be simulated, the second variable represents the number of workers in the inner thread pool handling the queue of events, and the last variable is a seed for the main PRNG.
 The default value of each of these arguments is 1.

 ## Setting up modules
-During simulation of an event, several modules are executed, their output messages are collected and transferred to a Reporter entity, which, in turn, streams the result into std::cout.
-The set of the modules is hardcoded in ModuleSet class and can be tuned via changing the constructor in ModuleSet.cpp file.
+During simulation of an event, several modules are executed, their output messages are collected and transferred to a Reporter entity, which, in turn, streams the result into `std::cout`.
+The set of the modules is hardcoded in `ModuleSet` class and can be tuned via changing the constructor in ModuleSet.cpp file.

 ## Output
 Running the framework without arguments would simulate one event using one worker, and the main PRNG would be seeded with 1.
 In this case, a possible output will look like this: